 We are very lucky to have such amazing guides and their dogs out at Rice Creek!!
 Meet them all below

 Krista started working for us in 2003 in the processing plant from their she went to college at Central Lakes in brainerd for Natural Resources.
 She graduated and we hired her Full - time in 2007.
 Krista is now the manager of Rice Creek hunting "she's definitely a Jackie of all trades.
 She loves to get out and guide when she can.
-Krista had 3 of her own dogs a shorthair "REMY" and two black labs " Shelby and Kona".
+Krista has 3 of her own dogs a shorthair "REMY" and labs " Shelby & Maverick".

 Kurt starting guiding for us part time in 2002 and went to full time in 2017.
 He was a 5th grade teacher in Pierz, MN.
 Kurt's choice of guide dogs are labradors, but on occasion I will add a pointing dog to the mix.
 He is one of our go to guides and runs over 120 hunts a fall.